 750 arrived at Ironstone Railway Northampton May 2016 but had not been fully restored by then.

-The locomotive is now at Northamptonshire Ironstone Railway Trust where it is undergoing an overhaul
+The locomotive was at Northamptonshire Ironstone Railway Trust where it was undergoing an overhaul.

 During 2019 the locomotive was transported to the Chasewater Railway for a return to traffic.
 The boiler had passed a hydraulic test in June 2019 and an out of frames test a month later.
 Steaming trials were conducted in September in preparation for entering service.